jaspreet1388/cst8918-w25-lab12/README.md

 This lab is based on the scenario of an integrated git project with Terraform and Azure.
 Imagine that the project is a simple web application that is containerized and deployed to an Azure Kubernetes Service (AKS) cluster.
 The application and it's Dockerfile would be defined in the `app` folder.

 > [!IMPORTANT]
 > The application code is not provided in this lab.
 The focus is on the infrastructure as code (IaC) aspect of the example project.
 There is an empty `app` folder as a representation of the application code.
+Some change

 The infrastructure is defined in a Terraform configuration in the `infra` folder.
 The Terraform configuration creates supporting resources in Azure and deploys the sample web application to the cluster.